The Reveal SDK AI features are currently in beta, and we welcome your feedback to help us improve for the final release.

 dashboard?: string, // Dashboard JSON for editing/analysis

-widgetId?: string, // Widget ID for widget-specific operations
+visualizationId?: string, // Visualization ID for visualization-specific operations

 // Optional configuration